 Policy Number: 59

-Members of the university community, including employees, students, residents and other trainees, visitors, volunteers (including faculty appointed without salary), contractors, vendors, consultants, and observers, as well as applicants for employment or admission.
+Members of the university community including administrators, faculty, staff, students, residents, postdoctoral research fellows, clinic fellows, volunteers (including faculty appointed without salary), and third parties within the university’s control (visitors, contractors, vendors, consultants, observers, applicants for employment or admission and visiting students.

 - Date Reviewed: